skyhoshi/uwp-csharp-connect-sample/README.md

 2. Press F5 to build and debug.
 Run the solution and sign in with either your personal or work or school account.

+###Summary of key methods

+The code in the main page of the app is relatively straight-forward and self-explanatory, as the calls for authentication and email service actually occur in the helper classes.
+The main page code primarily consists of event handlers for the two buttons:

+- **ConnectButton_Click**

+	This method calls the **GetAuthenticatedClientAsync** method to acquire a **GraphClient** object representing the current user, which it uses to set user email address and display name.
+If this is successful, it also enables the **send mail** button and the text box where the user can enter an email address, and populates that text box with the user's own email address.

+- **MailButton_Click**

+	This method calls the **ComposeAndSendMailAsync** method, using the email address and display name variables set during **ConnectButton_Click**.
+If this method call is successful, it also updates the UI text accordingly.

+With that in mind, it's worth looking at two methods in the helper classes in a little more detail:

+- **GetAuthenticatedClientAsync**

+	This method of the **AuthticationHelper** class authenticates the user with the v2.0 authentication service.

+	It does this by creating an AppConfig object that specifies the app client ID, return URL, and the scopes requested by the app.
+It then uses this AppConfig object to construct an **OAuth2AuthenticationProvider** object, and calls the **AuthenticateAsync** method on the authentication provider.
+Finally, it creates a GraphClient object using the **OAuth2AuthenticationProvider** object.

+	The **SignInCurrentUserAsync** method on the main page can then read user from this **GraphClient** object and set the user email address and display name.

+- **ComposeAndSendMailAsync**

+	This method of the **MailHelper** class uses the Microsoft Graph SDK to authenticate the user with the v2.0 authentication service, compose a sample email, and then send the email using the user's account.

+	It does this by declaring a **GraphClient** object and setting it equal to the return value of **AuthenticationHelper.GetAuthenticatedClientAsync**.
+The method then composes the sample email, using various objects in the **Microsoft.Graph** namespace.
+Finally, it calls the **SendMail** method.

 <a name="questions"></a>
 ## Questions and comments